 Our tuition and fee structure is listed and explained below, showing the different ways students can attend camp.
 Payment can be made in one lump sum either within one week of registration or on the first day of camp.
 If you have any questions on finances please contact us at email@example.com

-*At the Oregon camps, aftercare is offered for additional fees:
+*At the Portland camps, aftercare is offered for additional fees of

 How the tuition levels affect the camp